ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/README.md

 }
 ```

+For any terms that are unfamiliar, search for information online and write about what they mean in yours post.

 4. If you are feeling ambitious, try training a model with your own dataset.

 Whatever exercise you choose, document the process of working with the data and the ml5.js library in a blog post.
-It's absolultely ok if nothing works, write a post that explains everything you tried, documents the errors, and theorize as to what might have gone wrong -- is the bug in the data, the ml5 library, the web editor?
+It's absolutely ok if nothing works, write a post that explains what you tried, document the errors, and theorize as to what might have gone wrong -- is the bug in your code, the data, the ml5 library, the web editor?

+Also include in your blog post a discussion of using the ml5 library itself.
+One of the big challenges of designing a higher level library for machine learning is finding the right balance between hiding the lower level details and exposing the user to concepts and allowing for flexibility / customization.
+Thinking about the difference between programming all the elements of the model (e.g. [Nature of Code Perceptron example](https://natureofcode.com/book/chapter-10-neural-networks/#102-the-perceptron) and working with the `ml5.neuralNetwork()` function, how did this balance sit with you?
+Is the code easy for you to follow?
+Do you understand what the library is doing?
+Do you have any ideas for improvements or modifications to the ml5.js library?